himanshu7118/onxx-phi-4-mini-invock/README.md

 6. 🤖 Intent-Based Session Handling Logic:

-This assistant is designed to identify and manage user intents in an intelligent way:
+- This assistant is designed to identify and manage user intents in an intelligent way:

-- Intent Extraction

-* Each assistant response is formatted with <intent>, <context>, and <response> tags.
+Each assistant response is formatted with <intent>, <context>, and <response> tags.

 Answer:
 ```bash